agroce/deepstate-c-blosc2/README.md

 will take a while, due to compilation of some compressors being very slow with sanitizers.

-Tests are binary compatible between the c-blosc versions, which means original c-blosc tests read some pointless bytes.
+Tests are binary compatible (in fact use the same harness, with very small code changes) between the c-blosc versions, which means original c-blosc tests read some pointless bytes to set delta.

 You can get started fuzzing with just a few commands: